pingcap/docs/tidb-distributed-execution-framework.md

 - Dispatcher: generates the distributed execution plan for each task, manages the execution process, converts the task status, and collects and feeds back the runtime task information.
 - Scheduler: replicates the execution of distributed tasks among TiDB nodes to improve the efficiency of backend task execution.
 - Subtask Executor: the actual executor of distributed subtasks.
-It also returns the execution status of subtasks to the Scheduler, and the Scheduler updates the execution status of subtasks in a unified manner.
+In addition, the Subtask Executor returns the execution status of subtasks to the Scheduler, and the Scheduler updates the execution status of subtasks in a unified manner.
 - Resource pool: provides the basis for quantifying resource usage and management by pooling computing resources in the above modules.

 ## See also